 The VBMA National Officers are comprised of veterinary students that volunteer their time to run the organization at the national level.
 As a team, the board is responsible for maintaining relationships with our generous sponsors, ensuring regional leaders and chapters have the resources they need to thrive, and carrying out the day to day operations.
 National Officers are chosen each spring and carry out a half year term as a national officer-elect and then a full year term as a national officer.

-Applications for the 2018 National Board are now open and are due March 20th, 2017 by 11:59 pm EST. Anyone interested in becoming a future National Officer is encouraged to apply.
+Applications for the 2018 National Board have been re-opened and are due Friday, March 31st, 2017 by 11:59 pm EST. Anyone interested in becoming a future National Officer is encouraged to apply.
 To learn more about specific position responsibilities, please contact any of the current National Officers.

 Lance, a Western Washington native, is currently a third-year at Washington State University.
 Growing up with 4-H and livestock on a small farm, his early experiences with veterinarians made him excited to join such a caring and unique profession.
 He eagerly anticipates the day when he might support others by enriching the bond that exists between them and their pets and livestock.
 With an interest in communication skills, preventive medicine, and overall animal health and wellness, Lance is considering a career in small animal medicine or rural mixed animal practice.